-As a family lawyer with 20 years’ experience in trying to resolve some of the most bitter, intractable disputes between separating spouses, there are occasions when you think you’ve seen it all.
+As a family lawyer with over 20 years’ experience in trying to resolve some of the most bitter, intractable disputes between separating spouses, there are occasions when you think you’ve seen it all.
 Then, something happens that restores your belief that there are no lengths to which someone will go to “get one over” on the other party in a divorce.

 Mr Kovacevski was one such individual.
 In the wee small hours of 4 August 2016, the emergency services found 75 year old Mr Kovacevski in the granny flat of his Wollongong home, passively watching his property go up in flames.
 He was accompanied by his pet dog.